 Thievery Corporation have been around nearly as long as I’ve been alive and so it makes perfect sense their music features an impressive array of dynamic sounds.
-The duo, originating from Washington D.C, banded together over their mutual love of the club life, and their appreciation for dub, Bossa nova and jazz.
+The duo who originate from Washington D.C, bonded together over their mutual love of the club life and appreciation for dub, Bossa nova and jazz.
 Over time, their international experiences and experimentation with differences types of music influences would ultimately create a duo with a sound like no other.

-Over the six years, their music dabbled in and explored the sounds of Brazil with heavy latin jazz influences.
+Over the six years, their music dabbled in and explored the sounds of Brazil with a heavy Latin-Jazz influence.

 Picture credit: themusic.com.au

-Well-known for their progressive political opinions on various issues, in the past they’ve introduce their stance on opposing war and the need to stand up for human rights and development of aid and food programs.
+Well-known for their progressive political opinions on various issues, in the past they’ve introduced their stance on war and the need to stand up for human rights and increased development of aid and food programs.

 So, with the announcement of their most recent album, Treasures from the Temple, I wasn’t quite sure what to expect.
 I’d listened to Voyage Libre previously, which is a melodic pop track with French lyrics.
 When I listened to the first song of the preview, San San Rock, I had to check my Soundcloud hadn’t played up and started playing a different artist.